-No matter if you are a business owner, freelancer, contractor or sole trader, it is likely that you are unaware of what business expenses you can claim.
-Therefore, it is SRK’s mission to educate UK businesses on allowable business expenses to ensure ultimate tax efficiency!
+No matter what type of business owner you are either freelancer, contractor or sole trader, it is likely that you are unaware of what business expenses you can claim.
+Therefore, it is GrowFactor’s mission to educate UK businesses on allowable business expenses to ensure ultimate tax efficiency!

 [If you own a limited company you’ll want to read What Expenses Can I Claim Through a Limited Company?]

 This post is aimed at helping Freelancers understand what they can and cannot claim as a business expense.

 Freelancer is a term used to refer to the type of work undertaken.

 It must be noted that HMRC do not identify ‘Freelance’ or ‘Freelancer’ as a legal form of entity.
 Instead, a freelancer is grouped under self-employed and is identified by HMRC as a sole trader, limited company or business partnership (depending on the most appropriate).
 For the purpose of this blog post, we will refer to a freelancer that is identified as a sole trader.

 As a Sole Trader Freelancer, you can only be taxed on the profits of your company.